startupheroes/startupheroes-checkstyle/RULES.md

 1. AntiHungarianCheck: Checks for Hungarian notations that variables starts with 'm'.
 2. LoggerOrderCheck: Checks for LOGGER definitions should be at the top of the class.
+3. RedundantEntityColumnAnnotationCheck: Checks for redundant usage of @Column and @Id annotation together for a variable of an entity.